drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 #### The Indole X-ray

-The X-ray of the indole inhibitor revealed that its binding mode was not as predicted and the indole heterocyle was in fact inverted, with the benzyl group pointing towards the S3sp sub-pocket.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/indole-x-ray-6ee10475'><i class='fa fa-play' aria-hidden='true'></i></button>The X-ray of the indole inhibitor revealed that its binding mode was not as predicted and the indole heterocyle was in fact inverted, with the benzyl group pointing towards the S3sp sub-pocket.
 The reason for the indole's good potency was that its benzyl moiety actually interacted with the S3sp sub-pocket.
 This was the first hint that the hydrogen bond formed with the Serine-219 was not mandatory.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[moiety]: Fragments, functional groups or portions of chemical compounds.
 *[binding mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.